-The Avicenne Multidisciplinary University Health Center (MSPU) was inaugurated in Cabestany near Perpignan in 2018.
-In June 2021, two other MSPUs will complete this regional network.
-To mark the opening, a formal ceremony was held on Thursday May 27 to take stock of the Cabestany MSPU and present the project for the two new MSPUs."
+“The The Avicenne Multidisciplinary University Health Center (MSPU) was inaugurated in Cabestany near Perpignan in 2018.
+In June 2021, two additional MSPUs were added to this regional network.
+To mark this opening, a formal ceremony was held on Thursday May 27 to review the Cabestany MSPU and present the plans for the two new MSPUs.”

 MSPU: What is it?

-• The TSAPPproject, which aims to train healthcare professionals on access to care for people with disabilities.
+• The TSAPPproject, which aims to train healthcare professionals on providing access to care for people with disabilities.

 Two new MSPUs in the region